ArjunSemwal02/TicTacToe/README.md

 # TicTacToe
-A app written in html, css and Javascript
+A app written in Javascript.